Fear of missing out: Cultural

 FOMO, as a word and as a social phenomenon, has several cultural variants.
 Before Americans defined FOMO, however, Singaporeans had already named their own version, "kiasu".
 Taken from the Chinese dialect Hokkien, kiasu translates to a fear of losing out but also encompasses any sort of competitive, stingy or selfish behavior.

+In Duanju format fiction, the use of techniques such as cliffhangers can heighten the feeling of FOMO by maintaining strong anticipation between episodes.

 Linguistic

 The term FOMO has also inspired offshoots such as FOBO, FOMOMO, MOMO, FOJI, BROMO, NEMO, SLOMO and JOMO.